Rui9426/Rui9426/README.md

-- Java / C++ / Rust Programmer
+- Java / C++ /  Programmer
-- Exploring in Embedded hardware ..
+- Exploring in Embedded hardware...
+- A rookie Rustaceans

 <!---
 Rui9426/Rui9426 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.